-Percona announces the release of Percona Server for MongoDB 4.0.14-8 on January 9, 2020.
 Download the latest version from the Percona website or the Percona software repositories.

-Percona Server for MongoDB is an enhanced, open source, and highly-scalable database that is a fully-compatible, drop-in replacement for MongoDB 4.0 Community Edition.
-It supports MongoDB 4.0 protocols and drivers.
+Percona Server for MongoDB is an enhanced, open source, and highly-scalable database that acts as a fully-compatible, dropin replacement for MongoDB 4.2 Community Edition.
+It supports MongoDB 4.2 protocols and drivers.

-Percona Server for MongoDB extends the functionality of the MongoDB 4.0 Community Edition by including the Percona Memory Engine storage engine, encrypted WiredTiger storage engine, audit logging, External LDAP Authentication with SASL, hot backups, and enhanced query profiling.
+Percona Server for MongoDB extends the functionality of the MongoDB 4.2 Community Edition by including the Percona Memory Engine storage engine, encrypted WiredTiger storage engine, audit logging, external LDAP Authentication, hot backups, and enhanced query profiling.
 Percona Server for MongoDB requires no changes to MongoDB applications or code.

-This release includes all features of MongoDB 4.0 Community Edition.
-Most notable among these are:
+Percona Server for MongoDB 4.2.2-3 includes all of the features of MongoDB 4.2 Community Edition.
+The most notable among these are: